alshawwaf/sbt-r82/README.md

 > To request more content, contact your regional architect.

-### Lab Environemnt Access
+### Lab Access

-If you are a Check Point Employee, reach out to your Regional or Solution Architects to access the Demo Environment.
-For Customers, pleasecontract your SE to get access.
+If you are a Check Point Employee, please reach out to your Regional Architec or the Solutions Architect to access the Demo Environment.
+For Customers, please contact your SE to get access.

-### Demo Envieronment
+### Demo Environment

 The virtual environment is hosted on CLoudShare. it consists of the following nodes: